Las Vegas in Southern Nevada has

 It’s come to our attention that some email we send to the mail list is either sent to Spam folders or blocked completely.
 On this website, you can find PDFs of recent email.
 Click this link to see them.

-Membership Program started August 1 – Join Now!
+Membership Program – Join Now!

 We are now offering a Membership Program to our members.
-Membership entitles paid members to receive $10.00 of any single tournament each month.
+Membership entitles paid members to receive $10.00 off any single tournament each month.
 If you play one tournament each month, you’ll receive a total of $120 discount.
 In addition, we started Casual Chess every Friday night on a weekly basis (excluding some weeks for scheduling conflicts).
 We also plan to hold a Casual Chess session on at least one weekend day each month.
-The cost will be $7 each week but the fee is included in Membership benefits for all Paid Members.
+The cost will be $7 each time but the fee is included in Membership benefits for all Paid Members.
 The annual membership fee is $100.00.
 For two or more players in a household (e.g. siblings or parent/children), the annual membership fee is $150 for up to 4 household players.
 While paying the annual membership fee is optional, please consider that by becoming a paid member, you will be helping to ensure SNVCC continues to grow and expand.
 Join Now!

 See Las Vegas Review Journal article featuring Bridgeopolis Chess

-Upcoming Tournaments at Southern Nevada Chess Club
+Upcoming Tournaments and activities at Southern Nevada Chess Club

-October Series
+July Series

-October Rounds G75+15: Thursdays October 3, 10, 17, 24.
-NOTE: No game Halloween October 31.
 The series is limited to players with ratings above 900.
 We play one round each night for a total of four rounds.
 Fee: $50 in advance.
-Add $2 for Venmo/Paypal
+Add $2 for Venmo/Paypal$2 with cash or personal check.

-This is our monthly Beginner and 700+ single-day Tournament for adults and kids.
+June’s next monthly Beginner and 700+ single-day Tournament for adults and kids.
 Multiple sections will be created based on a sufficient number of similarly-rated players.
 With too few players to create multiple sections, all players will merge into one section.
 Entry fee: $27.
 Save $2 with cash or personal check.

 Fee: FREE for Paid members.
 All others: $7.00